 Are you an entrepreneur planning to launch your IT application?
 Or, are you an enterprise IT manager in charge of building a new enterprise IT application?
-Before you start with building your system, you need to decide the most appropriate software architecture.
-We explain the top 10 software architecture patterns here.
+Before you start building your system, you need to decide the most appropriate software architecture.
+We explain the top 10 software architectural patterns here.

 The schematic representation is an outcome of the design principles software architects use and the decisions they make.
 A typical software architecture requires decisions concerning security, performance, manageability, etc.